How To Get People’s Attention With Video Ads

 Use text on the screen to help tell your story.

 Text is a great way to add context and meaning to your video ad.
-It can provide information about products, services or promotions and establish trust with customers.
+It can provide information about products, services, or promotions and establish customer trust.
 With text on screen, you can also ensure viewers have all the information they need to take action after viewing your ad.

 Cut it down to the best parts.